cloudfauj/cloudfauj/README.md

 Automated Infrastructure provisioning in your own cloud

 TODO
-- (evaluate) CLI: both create & destroy env should stream logs and display to user.
 - read up on websocket & gorilla lib

 - should app logs be from very beginning or only beginning of latest deployment?